pombredanne/hg.boddie.org.uk-javaclass/README.txt

 Installation
 ------------

-Usually, I issue this command first:
+To build the software, perhaps as part of a packaging process, you can run the following command:

   python setup.py build

-The following should, in any case, be sufficient:
+To directly install the software in a system-wide location, you can run the following command:

   python setup.py install

-I don't think distutils supports uninstall, but the installation just adds the java and javaclass packages to your site-packages directory and the runclass.py program to the same bin directory that python resides in.
+The installation adds the java and javaclass packages to your site-packages directory and the runclass.py program to the same bin directory that python resides in.
+However, it is arguably preferable to make an operating system package for the software and use the system's package manager to install and potentially uninstall the software.

 Testing
 -------